Hakkiri/jira-connector/README.md

     $ jsdoc -c jsdoc.json
 ```

-In the jira-connector source directory.
+In the hakkiri-jira-connector source directory.
 This will create a ```docs``` directory, containing the HTML
 markup for the docs.

 Also, the [official Jira API docs](https://docs.atlassian.com/jira/REST/latest/) are very useful; many of
-the functions in jira-connector use the exact same format as the request bodies of these endpoints.
+the functions in hakkiri-jira-connector use the exact same format as the request bodies of these endpoints.

 ## Example